one2tek/larasheets/README.md

 ### Cache

-`Larasheets` also support cache system, you just need to to configure at `config/larasheets.php`.
+`Larasheets` also support cache system, you just need to configure at `config/larasheets.php`.

 ```
 laravel_cache' => [